Easy As Cookies

 What Is Fudge?

-I've always thought of "fudge" as being synonymous with chocolate fudge, but that's simply not true.
+I always thought "fudge" was synonymous with chocolate, but I've learned that's not true.
 Simply, fudge is a creamy yet dense candy made from a sugar syrup cooked to the soft ball stage of 234-240 Fahrenheit, and then beaten to create a smooth consistency.
-Chocolate is the predominant flavor here in the United States, but it certain doesn't have to be.
+It's often chocolate flavored in the United States, but it certainly doesn't have to be.

 Fudge originated in the US sometime during the late 1800s, according to Wikipedia.
 It may have come into being like most things - through happy accident - when someone fudged up a caramel or fondant recipe and ended up with a new confection.

-Homemade fudge is a little old-fashioned - in the best kind of way!
+Homemade fudge is a little old-fashioned - in the best way!
 My own grandma and great-grandma had candy recipes on index cards, and I'm sure that some of yours did too.
-So I was thrilled when my friend Lori offered up her grandma's Peanut Butter Fudge recipe to me.
+So when my friend Lori offered up her Grandma Wright's peanut butter fudge recipe to me, I was thrilled.

 recipe card for peanut butter fudge, in original handwriting